acteng/scheme-sketcher-lib/README.md

 - state management -- GeoJSON is autosaved to local storage, with filesystem download and upload
 - layers -- objects can be grouped into distinct layers, moved around, hidden, etc

+This library is higher-level than collections of drawing tools, such as [mapbox-gl-draw](https://github.com/mapbox/mapbox-gl-draw) and [terra-draw](https://github.com/JamesLMilner/terra-draw).
+If you want individual tools, see [route_snapper](https://github.com/dabreegster/route_snapper/) and [maplibre-draw-polygon](https://github.com/dabreegster/maplibre-draw-polygon).
+If you don't want opinionated state management and layers, then don't use this.

 ## Design choices / non-goals

 - There are assumptions about how this library is used -- like there's only one set of controls instantiated per page, so singletons in Svelte stores are fine.